Flourless Chocolate Cookies

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

-Changes I would make: I’d like to try adding nuts, espresso powder, or even a little cinnamon.
-Oh, and I would make them a little smaller.
+Changes I would make: Try adding nuts, espresso powder, or even a little cinnamon.